 Take a Walk Along Old Orchard Beach Pier

 As expected, the pier was packed; but once you get passed the hoards of people Old Orchard Beach Pier is the ideal chill-out spot for people of all ages.
 Considering there is almost no way to avoid it, kids will definitely want to stop at Pier Pizza before heading down the Pier.
 Those looking for that summer kick-back atmosphere can head on over to Tequila Frogs for some Mexican Bulldog Margaritas.
 But if you’re just looking to get out of the sun for a minute and enjoy a relaxing meal, Hurricanes Raw Bar is definitely the spot.

 While weekend beach vacations can be the ideal go-to for college students, I have always felt that these trips are perfect for families as they’re often affordable and generally don’t require too extensive of a drive if you’re living on the East Coast.
-Families can add Old Orchard onto their spring break idea list without fear of a bad time, because there truly is something for everyone.
+Families can add Old Orchard onto their list of spring break ideaswithout fear of a bad time, becuse there truly is something for everyone.

 Relive Your Childhood at Palace Playland